 Photography provided by GoDance Studio

 I grew up around the New Paris and Syracuse area and so we’d come to Goshen for church and to go shopping and things like that.
-I went to Goshen College and I graduated with a degree in Interdisciplinary Studies – but I’ve never ever had a job that has anything to do with that major.
-I grew up Mennonite, and – the way that I grew up – partner dancing is not something that was seen as a positive.
-We’re one of the only local places to focus on partner dancing – I wanted a place where people could experience what I did when I fell in love with West Coast Swing in Oregon around 2001.
+I went to Goshen College and I graduated with a degree in Interdisciplinary Studies, but I’ve never had a job that has anything to do with that major.
+I grew up Mennonite, and the way that I grew up partner dancing is not something that was seen as a positive.
+We’re one of the only local places to focus on partner dancing; I wanted a place where people could experience what I did when I fell in love with Lindy Swing in Oregon around 2001.

 I split a lot of my time between here and Giving Tree Massage, which I opened in 2010 after I got my certification as a massage therapist.
-Sometimes it’s a challenge operating a dance studio, especially in Goshen – where, for a small town, there always seems to be so much to do and so much going on.
-Sometimes it can be stressful – sometimes we see lower numbers at events than we’d like.
+Sometimes it’s a challenge operating a dance studio, especially in Goshen, where, for a small town there always seems to be so much to do and so much going on.
+Sometimes it can be stressful and sometimes we see lower numbers at events than we’d like.
 Also, there are always a lot of unknowns.
 Instructors have come and gone over the years, and you never really know how long people are going to keep coming back for lessons.

-But the moments that matter most are when I have a class or an event in here and I can just see from peoples’ faces that they’re connecting and growing and learning.
-Those are some of the best times and make all of this worthwhile.
+But the moments that matter most are when I have a class or an event in here and I can just see on their faces that people are connecting, growing, learning, and having a lot of fun.
+Those are some of the best times, and they make all of this worthwhile.

 Written by Jake Sandock